Email this link to a friend.

 Degree of fragmentation

-- A grade A embryo is the one which has no fragmentation or less than 10% fragmentation.
+- A grade A embryo is the one that has no fragmentation or less than 10% fragmentation.

 GRADE A :